chefaraga123/Personal-Website/articles/Introduction_Zks_Gaming.md

-# An Introduction to Zero Knowledge in Gaming
+# Applying Zero Knowledge to Gaming
 My article is laid out in three sections
 1) **What ZKs are**: specifically laying out what is meant by zero-knowledge
     - Introduction